Corporate Tax Reform - Phase 3 | Deloitte Belgium | Tax has been added to your bookmarks.

 - Loans concluded in execution of a qualifying public private partnership, where the project operator, borrowing costs, assets and income are all in the EU.

 The new thin cap rule will not apply to certain companies active in the finance sector (e.g. credit institutions, investment companies, insurance companies, etc.) and “standalone” companies, i.e. companies that are not part of a group of companies, and satisfy certain other conditions.
-The pre-draft repair law adds to this list companies with as sole or principal activity the financing of real estate through real estate certificates.
+The draft repair law adds to this list companies with as sole or principal activity the financing of real estate through real estate certificates as well as certain finance lease and factoring companies.

 Unlimited carry-forward of excess interest deduction (that has not been deducted during a previous taxable period) will be available through a new exemption.
 This exemption will be capped at an amount equal to the positive difference between the 30% EBITDA or EUR 3m maximum amount and the taxable period’s excess borrowing costs as defined above.